 Congratulations!

-If you would like to get married at St. Robert Bellarmine, you are invited to call Colleen in the parish office at 810-659-2501, to schedule an appointment to meet with one of our priests.
+If you would like to get married at St. Robert Bellarmine, you are invited to call Bonnie Mattar in the parish office at 810-659-2501, to schedule an appointment to begin marriage preparation.

 Funerals